mauro7inf/offtonic-audioplayer/README.md

 ## Event *(interface)*

 `Event` is not a real class; it's just the interface `Sequence` expects for its `events`.
-You should attempt to instantiate it like a `Component`, and `o.Event` is not defined.
+You shouldn't attempt to instantiate it like a `Component`, and `o.Event` is not defined.
 In general, an `Event` contains some timing information and some sort of action to be performed at the specified time, but that action can be `Component` creation, arbitrary code execution, or an `Action` object of some sort.

 ### Instance Fields